Donut-like muffins dipped in cinnamon-sugar and stuffed with Nutella.

 - Preheat oven to 425°F (218°C).
 Spray muffin pan with cooking spray and set aside.

-- In a large bowl of an electric or stand mixer, cream butter and sugar together on medium speed.
+- Using a handheld or stand mixer fitted with a paddle attachment, cream butter and sugar together on medium speed.
 Mix in the egg, vanilla extract, and milk.
 Gently stir in flour, baking powder, cinnamon, nutmeg, and salt.
-Do not overmix – stir until *just* combined.
+Do not over-mix – stir until *just* combined.

-- Spoon 1 heaping Tablespoon of batter into muffin cavity.
+- Spoon 1 heaping Tablespoon of batter into muffin cup.
 Layer with 1 heaping teaspoon Nutella in the center and spoon another heaping Tablespoon of batter on top.
-If the muffin tins are completely full, that is ok.
-They will not overflow.
-Repeat layering batter and Nutella into each muffin tin.
-I got exactly 8 muffins.
-Fill the empty muffin tins halfway with water for even baking.
+If the muffin tins are completely full, that’s ok.
+Repeat layering batter and Nutella into each muffin cup.
+(Recipe makes about 8-9 muffins.)
+Fill the empty muffin cups halfway with water to help prevent pan from warping.
+(Optional, but it doesn’t hurt.)

 - While the muffins are cooling, make the cinnamon-sugar topping.
-Melt the butter for about 30 seconds in the microwave.
-Stir and stick back in microwave if not fully melted.
-In a separate small bowl, stir together the sugar and cinnamon.
-Dip the top of each muffin into the melted butter and dip into the cinnamon-sugar mixture.
+Melt the butter in the microwave.
+In a separate small bowl, stir the sugar and cinnamon together.
+Dip the top of each muffin into the melted butter, then dip into the cinnamon-sugar mixture.
 Swirl them around in the cinnamon-sugar a bit to make sure you get a thick coating.
 Set upright on cooling rack.

 - Muffins stay fresh in an airtight container up to 1 week.

-- Flour: Instead of white whole wheat flour, you may use all-purpose flour or half whole wheat flour/half all-purpose flour.
+- Flour: Instead of white whole wheat flour, you can use all-purpose flour or half whole wheat flour/half all-purpose flour.

 Keywords: nutella stuffed muffins